RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 ### Team management for GCP Marketplace customers

-If you subscribed to Redis Enterprise Cloud using GCP Marketplace, you can manage your team from the IAM section of the GCP console.
+If you subscribed to Redis Enterprise Cloud using GCP Marketplace, you can manage your team from the **IAM section** of the GCP console.
-To grant Redis Cloud access to a GCP user, assign one of these roles to the user:
+To grant Redis Cloud access to a GCP user, select the **Add** button to add a member, insert the email address, and then assign one of the following roles to the user:

-- **Viewer** - serviceusage.serviceUsageViewer and redisenterprisecloud.viewer
-- **Owner** - serviceusage.serviceUsageViewer and redisenterprisecloud.admin

-Users must log in using SSO to Redis Cloud at least once for them to be added to the team.
+ serviceusage.serviceUsageViewer & redisenterprisecloud.viewer - these roles should be assigned to member designated as viewer serviceusage.serviceUsageViewer & redisenterprisecloud.admin -  these roles should be assigned to member designated as owner

+In case these roles do not appear, add a role to your project by doing the following:
+1. Select **Manage Roles**
+1. Search the role on the **filter table** field ( for example: "service usage viewer" or "redis enterprise cloud admin")
+1. Place a check in the checkbox
+1. Select **Create role from selection** and select **Create**
+1. Go back to **IAM** to add a member and assign the desried roles.

+Users are not added to the team until they sign in to Redis Cloud using their single-sign on (SSO) credentials.
+Use the **manage on provider** button to do so.

 ## Multi-Factor Authentication (MFA)